typemill/docs/04-for-plugin-developers/02-documentation/02-field-overview.md

 required: true
 ````

-**Very important**: If you use **required: true**, than you have to add a default value for the field in the [settings-definitions](/for-plugin-developers/documentation/configuration-file) of your YAML-file.
-Otherwise the user cannot store the plugin-settings due to frontend-validation.
+**Very important**: If you use **required: true**, then you have to add a default value for the field in the [settings definitions](/for-plugin-developers/documentation/configuration-file) of your YAML-file.
+Otherwise, the user cannot store the plugin settings due to frontend validation.

 TYPEMILL supports the following attributes with values: